 I find myself in between worlds a lot of times – in between labels.
 I do have some hippie, new agey “woo woo” qualities to me, but I find the “woo” is typically associated only with bubbles of light and crystal healing and positive thinking.

 That’s all necessary, but I also tend to be fascinated by the darker material of the psyche – I believe the world is in desperate need of individuals who will delve into their own depths in order to make things conscious so that they’re not harmfully flinging their own unresolved issues around.
 I enjoy working with individuals who aren’t waiting for some outside force to arrive and lead them to salvation-individuals who want to find their own path and are thirsty for the challenge (and joy!) of diving into that path.

-I definitely enjoy intellectual, “scholarly” discussion with my brilliantly intelligent friends, but I know that human consciousness is not always a “rational” thing, and that labeling something irrational is not necessarily a bad thing.
+I definitely enjoy intellectual, “scholarly” discussion, but I know that valid human experiences are not always “rational” and that labeling something irrational is not necessarily a bad thing.
 I don’t like to be categorized, and see no reason why I should try to make anyone else fit into little boxes or bubbles.
 Much of the beauty of humanity lies in our ability to be creative and imaginative; these are largely irrational functions, and I choose to celebrate that rather than ignore it.
 Because of this, I am able to meet individuals at their own level, and to figure out ways of communicating and ways of using tools that are uniquely tailored to their own personal growth.

 I love this stuff.
 Really, truly, deeply.
 I believe that each individual’s path is unique and that we are all on this earth right now to uncover as much truth as we can, to feel and heal our grief and our pain, and to celebrate life as much as we can.
 Astrology, ritual, and tarot are all profound ways of doing just that.